Where to Live in Romania: Large City vs Small Town vs Village

 Small cities have little to no public transportation options.
 Any buses they might have, will generally be few and far in between, in most occasions connecting the nearby villages to the cities themselves.

-Larger cities have some sort of public transport options, with Bucharest being the only city in Romania where there’s a metro line (but there are still many areas not covered by the metro).
+Larger cities have some sort of public transport options, with Bucharest being the only city in Romania where there’s a metro line (Cluj Napoca is working on theirs, but it will take time).

-Even in the larger cities, the public transportation is not smartly built and you’ll still have to do a lot of waiting or walking to reach your final destination, but at least you have this option.
+Even in the larger cities, the public transportation is not smartly built and you’ll still have to do a lot of waiting or walking to reach your final destination, but at least you will reduce the overall time of travel.

-In Bucharest, for example (as I don’t really know how public transportation really is in the other large cities), expect buses and trams and even metros to be extremely crowded and waiting times to be nerve wrecking sometimes.
+In Bucharest, for example, expect buses and trams and even metros to be extremely crowded and waiting times to be nerve wrecking sometimes.
+For more about the city, check out my guide to public transport in Bucharest.

 The family that moved to Brasov from the US, on the other hand, told me that the buses there are rarely full and they usually get to sit during most of their rides.